SteffenPL/MyPaintEdSlides/README.md

  3. run ```python ora_interface.py <template_file> <input(s)> <output_folder>```

 ## Detailed instructions:
 1. Install python.
-A popular choice is https://www.anaconda.com/
+A popular choice is https://www.anaconda.com/  You might have to install missing python libraries.
+(PIL, numpy)
 2. Download a current release of this repository: https://github.com/SteffenPL/MyPaintEdSlides/releases/tag/v0.1
 3. Unpack the repository to a folder of your choice.
 4. Create a subfolder called `talk` (or any name you want).